 Ceylon Tea at t-Lounge by Dilmah

-What to order: the menu is very extensive.
-I would suggest to talk to the server and explain your preferences so he can recommend a tea that will match your taste.
-Try one of the simple brewed teas first and then move on to something more creative like t-Shake.
-My personal favorite is t-Kitsch – a milky frothy type of tea spiced with cinnamon.
+What to order: the menu is extensive, so talk to the server and explain your preferences so he can recommend a tea that will match your taste.
+Try one of the simple brewed teas first and then move on to something more creative like t-Shakes and lemonades.
+My personal favorite is t-Kitsch, a milky frothy type of tea spiced with cinnamon.

-Dilmah T-lounge – Dutch Square, Block B, 62/2, Chatham Street, Colombo 1 and Arcade Independence Square, Shop No. 4, Colombo 7
+Dilmah T-lounge — Dutch Square, Block B, 62/2, Chatham Street and Arcade Independence Square

-What to order: they have a choice of Western and Sri Lankan afternoon tea.
+What to order: the hotels have a choice of Western and Sri Lankan afternoon tea.
 Go for Sri Lankan if you have to choose or order both if you have a few friends with you.

 Ceylon Coffee at Whight & Co

-Before Ceylon was popular for its tea it was one of the largest producers of coffee in the world!
+Before Ceylon was popular for its incredible tea, the country was one of the largest producers of coffee in the world.
 Surprised?
-I came to Sri Lanka 7 years ago for the first time, but only learned this fact on my latest trip!
-My world shattered.
-Coffee was brought to Sri Lanka by the Dutch and by 1860 the country became one of the world’s largest producers.
+Coffee was brought to the island by the Dutch, and in 1860 Sri Lanka became one of the world’s largest producers.
 Unfortunately, in 1869 a lethal fungus destroyed the industry.

 Today, efforts are made to grow coffee in Sri Lanka and popularize it once again.
-James Whight, the owner of Whight & Co, is one of the few people in the country, producing truly exciting flavorful coffee locally.
+James Whight, the owner of Whight & Co, is one of the few people in the country producing high-quality coffee locally.
 You can have a cup at his coffee shop on Marine Drive, with a view of the ocean.
-They sell beans and ground coffee too.

 What to order: flat white, cold brew